by KD Miller

 Catrina's eyes blaze with fire.
 She wants to drop Millen in his brother's arms and slug Mr. Woodrow in the face.
 She can't believe the act this man is playing!

-Benjamin stands in between Catrina and Mr. Woodrow, his head moves back and forth.
+Benjamin stands in between Catrina and Mr. Woodrow, his head moving back and forth.
 In his hand, a pencil poses over the notepad.
-Catrina knows what a gossip his mother is, and within hours, the whole town would know her and her husband had taken in Mr. Woodrow's orphaned boys.
-She best make it good.
+Catrina knows what a gossip his mother is, and within hours, the whole town would know she and her husband had taken in Mr. Woodrow's orphaned boys.
+She better make it good.

-Benjamin's mouth drops open and he quickly fumbles with his notepad writing down the boy's ages and clothing requirements, before taking off in the direction of the department store.
+Benjamin's mouth drops open and he quickly fumbles with his notepad writing down the boy's ages and clothing requirements.
+He slips the notepad and pencil back into his coat pocket, grabs hold of three boxes the conductor threw at his feet moments prior and takes off in the direction of his father's department store.
 Mr. Woodrow is at a loss for words.
 Catrina knows she has him.
 To her left, where the other two boys have been silently sitting, she sees her husband race up the wooden steps of the platform, a leather money bag clasped tightly in his hand.

 "Sorry, it took so long."
 Frank shakes his head, causing flurries to fall off.
 "It's dreadful cold out here."